e3brown-rba/ikoma-ai/PHASE_2_SUMMARY.md

 - **17 Jul**: Safety filters + ingest ✅
 - **19 Jul**: Security-first web content extraction ✅
 - **22 Jul**: Citation tracking system ✅

 ---

+## 📈 Citation System Performance Results (Issue #8)

+**Performance Test Results (50 citations, local ChromaDB):**
+- Average store time: 0.1131 seconds
+- Average retrieve time: 0.0037 seconds
+- Max store time: 1.72 seconds (first write, likely ChromaDB startup)
+- Max retrieve time: 0.0082 seconds

+**Observations:**
+- Retrieval is very fast and consistent.
+- Storage is fast after the initial write, which is much slower (likely due to ChromaDB collection initialization).
+- No major bottlenecks for typical usage patterns.

+**Recommendations:**
+- If you expect high-throughput scenarios, consider batching citation writes.
+- Add caching for dashboard endpoints if you see slow page loads with many citations.
+- Suppress or fix ChromaDB telemetry errors (not performance-critical, but noisy in logs).
+- For thousands of citations, consider periodic compaction or index tuning in ChromaDB.
+- Current performance is sufficient for typical use; optimize further only if scaling up.

+---